-4. Special events may use the budget for the workshop slot in which they are presented.
-The specifics of this budget shall be determined by the Treasurer and the producer.
+4. Special events may use the budget for the workshop slot in which they are presented, with approval from the TCU Treasury.
+The specifics of this budget shall be determined by the Treasurer and the production manager.

 5. Special events that are not proposed as workshop productions should go through the proposal process and follow the guidelines outlined for independent productions.

 a.
-Directors: Directors have from the first day of classes of the semester to the date two weeks prior to the Play Review Meeting to submit their names and one play each to the Board.
+Directors: Directors have from the first day of classes of the semester to the date two weeks prior to the Production Proposal Meeting to submit their names and one play each to the Board.

 i.
-In the case that one or two directors submit their names to the Board, those directors must propose two plays each to ensure that the voting membership is provided with a variety options for the Major Production.
+In the case that one director submits their name to the Board, that director must propose two plays each to ensure that the voting membership is provided with a variety options for the Mainstage Production.

 b.
-Production Staff Positions: Stage Managers and Producers must confirm participation on any of the plays to be proposed between the Play Review Meeting and the Sunday prior to the Production Proposal Meeting.
+Production Staff Positions: Stage Managers and Production Managers must confirm participation on any of the plays to be proposed by the Sunday prior to the Production Proposal Meeting.
 All other production staff members may commit at this time.

 i.
 The Director of Production, in consultation with the director, shall assemble the production staff.
 The director shall not sign anyone onto the production staff without the approval of the Director of Production.

 ii.
-The producer shall ensure that the Arena Use form is completed and submitted to the Theater Manager with all appropriate signatures, prior to the date of proposals (see: Production Staff Handbook).
+The production manager shall ensure that the Arena Use form is completed and submitted to the Theater Manager with all appropriate signatures, prior to the date of proposals (see: Production Staff Handbook).

 iii.
 At the time of proposals, the board shall decide a date by which each unfilled position defaults to workshop guidelines and make this information available to the voting membership during proposals

 a.
 Provided the Arena Use Form for the proposal has been completed and submitted, (Article V, Section B, 1) the proposal process is as follows: